w-A-L-L-e/BenfordsLawImages/README.md

 So maybe Benford only works on 'natural' things, meh, who knows...
 It was still worth the little effort to try it out myself ;).

 Now here comes the proof that it doesn't really work well for image manipulation detection.
 There's an edited image in tests/ and if you run it with our tool it should show a graph different (flatter) than the original.
-However it doesn't it's even more close to the benford than the original.
+However it doesn't, it's even more close to the benford curve than the original (normally the 1s are around 30%, in the original its 25%, in the edited image it's actually 27%).
 ```
 ./img2benford tests/nature_edited_red.jpg
 ```